 As an attorney who clients turn to when things get tough, Scott has represented companies and their employees in cases involving commercial trucking and mass transit accidents, commercial and private plane crashes, derailments and crossing accidents, and other casualty incidents involving premises and product liability.
 In addition, his clients have faced major industrial and environmental accidents, unwanted connections to national tragedies and terrorist attacks, mass tort and class action lawsuits, product recalls, and intense media scrutiny.
 Two clients have even been directly targeted in presidential tweets.
+Scott also represents owners and investors in business divorce matters.
 In every instance, Scott puts his clients first and works tirelessly to mitigate negative fallout.

 Described by clients as a “creative thinker” and “legit trial lawyer,” Scott leverages legal curiosity, use of data and technology, and an old-school work ethic to focus on what matters: winning.
 In service to his clients, he pays great attention to detail at every stage, helping cut through complex legal issues to develop inventive and unique arguments.
 Scott has earned a reputation as a go-to litigator and trusted advisor for clients who appreciate his imaginative and disruptive strategies.